Best Cell Phones for Seniors With Hearing Loss, Tested and Reviewed in 2024

 Pricing

 The TCL Flip Go costs just $96 if you pay for the phone up front.
 If you’re on a tight budget, T-Mobile offers monthly financing options.
-T-Mobile also limits the up-front costs, so you won’t have a ton of extra fees tacked on.
+T-Mobile also limits the up-front costs, so you won’t have a ton of extra fees.
 T-Mobile’s plan pricing is competitive, offering three affordable 55-plus Unlimited plans that are packed with perks.
 I really enjoy the plans’ in-flight Wi-Fi and coverage abroad, which is perfect for seniors who love to travel.
 Prices start at $45 per month for those plans.
 That’s $5 cheaper than Consumer Cellular’s prices for an unlimited talk, text, and data plan.

 » You Might Like: T-Mobile 55+ Plan Review